 - Plan for corrosion-proof specifications and confined space entry during maintenance.

-Humidification-Dehumidification Evaporators operate similar to multiple effect evaporators, although they recycle heat across the effects at lower temperatures.
+Humidification-dehumidification (HDH) evaporators operate similarly to multiple-effect evaporators, although they recycle heat across the effects at lower temperatures.

 These evaporators have the following advantages:

 - Operate at atmospheric pressure, avoiding both pressure vessels and vacuums, resulting in simpler permitting and maintenance.

 - Constructed with non-metallic materials that leverage reinforced fiberglass to avoid corrosion and reduce scaling potential.
 This provides reduced surface energy, which acts like Teflon in a frying pan, to decrease the sticking potential of salt.

 - The volumetric chambers used in HDH evaporators cost less than steam-based chambers and are less prone to corrosion, although they are roughly three times larger.